AnnetteJohn/AnnetteJohn/README.md

 ### Hi there 👋
 🔭 I’m currently pursuing my Master's degree in Computer Science from the University of Calgary.
-My research is centered around the dynamic intersection of databases and network science.
+My research is centred around Deep Learning for Healthcare and Precision Medicine.
+I am currently working on applying Deep Learning techniques to enhance Digital Twins in Cancer treatment.
 I'm a seasoned software developer, having previously worked at Credit Suisse (UBS) in the Investment Banking and Operations departments and developed and contributed to mission-critical projects.
 🌱 I’m a passionate and results-driven software engineer with a keen interest in building products to solve real-world problems.
 ⚡ I'm currently a Graduate Researcher at the ADSA Lab @ UCalgary.